serpent-os/onboarding/README.md

 - [`meson`](https://mesonbuild.com/) (with [`dub`](https://dub.pm/) as a fallback) and [`ldc2`](https://wiki.dlang.org/LDC) to build our binaries.
 - [`dfmt`](https://github.com/dlang-community/dfmt) to format our code consistently.
 Consult the [`dfmt` README](https://github.com/dlang-community/dfmt#installation) for how to build it with LDC.
 Our scripts assume that `dfmt` is available in `$PATH`.
 - the python module `codespell` for spell checking.
 Install it from your distribution's package manager.
+- the [`task`](https://github.com/go-task/task/releases) go application to maintain frequently executed job compositions without having to clutter a repository with Makefiles or the like.

 For convenience, we maintain a `check-prereqs.sh` script, which will check for all necessary binaries, runtime libraries and development headers and report missing prerequisites.